 The Kitchen Remodel – From Guts to Glory!

 Oh, the kitchen.
-I had a HECK of a time getting photos of this space.
-The natural lighting made it hard to get a good clear shot.
+I had a HECK of a time getting photos of this space – the natural lighting made it hard to get a good clear shot.
 Thankfully Doug handed me a glass of wine and things really improved from there, as they usually do when I have wine.